garaujodev/garaujodev.github.io/_posts/en/2022-12-07-til-elixir-how-to-unlock-dependencies.md

 ---
 layout: post
-title: "TIL: How to remove unused deps from mix.lock in Elixir"
+title: 'TIL: How to remove unused deps from mix.lock in Elixir'
 date: 2022-12-07 10:52:14 -0300
 categories: elixir
+image: 'assets/rubocop-linter/rubocop-cover.png'
 description: Today I Learned how to unlock dependencies removing the unused ones from your mix.lock file to keep your .lock file always updated
 ---